hixio-mh/DirectXAmbi/README.md

 It works right now.
 There are no known errors or bugs.
 If you find any please report them.

+Due to copyright protection it currently doesn't work with Silverlight (netflix.)
+When playing bluray with PowerDVD 14, you can just play the stream files and it works fine.

 At first startup it will start a wizard to help you configure the software.
 It is all terminal based, because I hate to create GUI's.
 Comments are all in dutch.